jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 This pattern lends itself well to layout components as well.
 Assume we have a generic Box component that accepts props for various layout styles.
-This base layout component can then be extended to grid system components and other primitives.
+This base layout component can then be used to create grid system components and other primitives.

 ```js
 const Grid = (props) => (